PE and Sports Vision Statement

 Open water swim training and surf lifesaving skills

 Swim training in open water environments require children to be confident swimmers (able to swim over 25 metres) and over the age of 8.
 This ensures that they will be physically robust enough to meet the challenges of weather, wind and tide.
 Children ready for this stage will be offered an intensive programme of surf lifesaving skills, typically a day or half a day each year until they leave.
 This will involve shore based risk management and theory followed by open water based skill application.
-We use a variety of partners to achieve this which include the RNLI, Hayle Surf Lifesaving Club, Global Boarders and Elemental.
+We use a variety of partners to achieve this which include: Children's Sailing Trust, RNLI, Hayle Surf Lifesaving Club, Global Boarders and Elemental.

 Open water sport specific focus